 I have gone back over 2014, which began so promisingly for both of us, and tried to make sense of subsequent events.
-In retrospect it is clear that things became more difficult for him throughout the year.
+In retrospect it’s clear that things became more difficult for him throughout the year.
 In the spring, we discovered a friend had been stealing from us.
-The betrayal and disappointment was great for us both, but even worse for Davyd.
+The betrayal and disappointment was great for both of us, but even worse for Davyd.
 It triggered his tendency towards suspicion and paranoia.
 He became obsessed with changing the locks (more than once) and was constantly checking the alarm system in our house.

 Additionally, he had been teaching painting to war-scarred children with the Children of War Foundation and to terminally ill children with The Art of Elysium, and while this work gave him great joy and he loved working with children, it also caused great sadness in him about the state of the world.
 I think his work may have stimulated memories of his own abysmal childhood.
 One night he was brought to tears about the pain of these children and he said to me, “You don’t understand how difficult it is to suffer when you’re young, and feel that there’s no hope.”

 It’s clear now that Davyd was slipping into a fragile mental state in August.
-I wrote it off to moodiness at the time, and stress — he was working too hard — but my mother sensed something else was wrong, asking me if Davyd was okay.
+I wrote it off to moodiness at the time, and stress.
+I just thought he was working too hard.
+But my mother sensed something else was wrong, asking me if Davyd was okay.
 I insisted he was fine.
-I was very busy, and I was probably in denial about what I did not want to see.
-He had lost a lot of weight, and I did insist that he go to the doctor for a checkup.
-His doctor told me the weight loss was probably a side effect of his seizure meds -- but the doctor also assured me there was no need for concern, and that Davyd just needed to eat more.
+I was very busy and I was probably in denial about what I did not want to see.
+He had lost a lot of weight and I did insist that he go to the doctor for a checkup.
+His doctor told me the weight loss was probably a side effect of his seizure meds — but the doctor also assured me there was no need for concern, and that Davyd just needed to eat more.

-I didn’t want to believe that Davyd was struggling with depression, and as a matter of fact, most of the time he hid it from me, and from his psychologist, and his psychiatrist as well.
+I didn’t want to believe that Davyd was struggling with depression and, as a matter of fact, most of the time he hid it from me; from his psychologist and his psychiatrist as well.
 But I now look back at pictures of him throughout 2014 and see an increasing sadness in his eyes, and a gradual distance.
 He was moving away from the world, and from his connection to it.

 He also framed for me a beautiful painting he’d been working on, that I’d asked if we could keep.
 He surprised me with it and posted a sweet dedication to me on twitter just a few days before he died.